thnsmmrs/CV-Based-Obstacle-Aware-Planning/README.md

 Setup and Foundation
   - Define start and end goals (in task/joint space)
     - end goal should be randomly generated or static based on obstacle generation or user input
+    - if vision method, user input can be defined in a coord system on camera output
   - Decide planning method (task space vs config space)

 Model